fmcgeough/fmcgeough.github.io/_posts/2025-03-06-elixir-config-files.md

 ## When is Evaluation Done

-The config.exs, dev.exs, prod.exs and test.exs files are evaluated at build time - before we compile our application and before we even load our dependencies.
+The config.exs, dev.exs, prod.exs and test.exs files are evaluated at build time - before the application is compiled and before dependencies are loaded.
 Its important to understand this.
 If you attempt to do something like this in your prod.exs file:

 ```
 config :bureau, Bureau.SecretHolder,